What Jim Harrison Taught Me About Marriage

 He liked the finished article I’d written about him when it appeared in print and wanted to stay in touch.

 My then-husband and I had moved from Montana to Los Angeles when Jim mailed me a letter.
 “The Yellowstone is flooding,” he wrote, “and you’re not here to help.”
 He said he’d been suffering from health problems and had just come out of the hospital.
-“It was so awful I should have gone to see you…” he said before declaring me a healer, albeit one with witchy tendencies: “You could have stolen holy water from the usual cathedral and mixed it with shark pee-pee, etc.” He asked me to continue with some research I’d been doing for him on the loup-garou, a mythical French werewolf that had captured his interest, and he closed with a request: “Send a photo…” I complied with a demure, decidedly Victorian headshot, shoulders and neck wholly hidden by a turtleneck, snapped by my spouse among the flowers at the L.A.
-Arboretum.
-This likely wasn’t the sort of photo Jim had in mind — his work is rife with carnal, playful, and sincerely heart-struck celebrations of feminine pulchritude — and he received it without comment.
-But at the time I couldn’t imagine that he — that anybody — would want something different.
-Any awareness that I might have been beautiful or desirable was at that time latent, locked away in a box to which I didn’t think I had the key.
+“It was so awful I should have gone to see you…” he said before declaring me a healer, albeit one with witchy tendencies: “You could have stolen holy water from the usual cathedral and mixed it with shark pee-pee, etc.” He asked me to continue with some research I’d been doing for him on the loup-garou, a mythical French werewolf that had captured his interest, and he closed with a request: “Send a photo.”

-A year later, I moved back to Montana by myself and adopted a solemn collie from the shelter who seemed, like me, to be in a quiet-but-constant state of emotional distress.
+A year later, I moved back to Montana by myself and adopted a solemn collie who seemed, like me, to be in a quiet-but-constant state of emotional distress.
 I lived alone in a cheap apartment in downtown Livingston.
-The affair into which I’d stumbled had ended when I’d been unable to tear myself out of my marriage.
-My marriage had also ended when I’d confessed the affair and, after the dust settled, couldn’t stay with my husband, though I’d tried.
+The affair I’d fallen into had ended when I’d been unable to tear myself out of my marriage swiftly enough for the man.
+My marriage had also ended when I’d confessed the affair and, after the dust settled, felt I couldn’t stay with my husband, though I’d tried.
 I didn’t know where or with whom I belonged.
 I felt like a failure.
 These were dark days, dampened by tears.

 I was walking my dog one afternoon when I heard Jim call to me from the sunken sunlit patio of the tavern where he sat with a few friends.
 I stepped down to join them.
 Always fond of dogs, he fed mine Cheez-Its from the basket on the table.
 I shakily talked with Jim and his commiserative companions about what had been going on.
 “It’s harder to write these days,” I told Jim, “without the sense of stability that comes with being married.”
 He nodded.
 I got up to leave and ascended the steps from the tavern patio up the sidewalk.
 Jim followed.
 We paused.
 Since I stood on a step and he did not, I was about six inches above him.
 I bent down and kissed the top of his head.
 He looked up at me and said my name.
 “What if you were really this tall?” he asked.

 In the meantime, whenever I felt especially blue I would spend time with Jim’s books, because reading about Brown Dog, Dalva, the farmer’s daughter, France, food, dogs, sex, death, revenge, and birds was medicine for me.
 He was the real healer, able to transmit his mind’s singularly heartening perception of the world through the medium of his poetry and prose.
 He was helpful outside the realm of printed pages, too.
-When a TV personality came to town to film an episode of his show and asked Jim about me, Jim replied firmly, “She’s not for you,” and that was the end of that.
+Another author came to town to film an episode of his TV show and, after our brief meeting, he asked Jim about me.
+Firmly, Jim replied, “She’s not for you,” and that was the end of that.
 In those days, as he must’ve known, my boundaries were so permeable I might have been drawn into a situation that would have only caused me more pain.
 When word of this exchange got back to me, I was grateful.

 After that, our lives filled with new diversions; we corresponded and saw each other less.
 My first book came out.
 I began to consider love again, my incautious heart now tempered by slightly clearer vision.
 And I continued writing all the while.
 As I grew taller, Jim slowed down a bit.
 Though he was still admirably prolific, he was aging.
 He had back surgery and shingles.
 He spent part of each year in Arizona, away from the stingingly cold winters and slushy early springs of Livingston.
 When he returned, I’d see him around town.
 From a distance I’d recognize his unmistakable shuffle, his canvas shoes worn like slippers with the heels smashed down, his uncombed shock of white hair, his careless clothes and cane.
 Always, I felt explosive affection.